Medicine Lake, Minnesota

-Medicine Lake is an independent municipality in Hennepin County, Minnesota, United States located on a peninsula that juts into a lake of the same name.
-The population was 371 at the 2010 census.
+Medicine Lake is a city in Hennepin County, Minnesota, United States.
+Located on a peninsula that juts into a lake of the same name.
+The population was 337 at the 2020 census, and was estimated to be 1,343 in 2024.

 History

 "Medicine Lake Park" was developed as part of Plymouth, Minnesota by Jacob Barge around 1887.
 He sold lots to "city folks" to build cabins to get away from the "hustle and bustle" of city life.
 The City of Medicine Lake became an independent municipality in 1944.
 That year, residents voted to separate from Plymouth, Minnesota, even though Plymouth surrounds the city geographically.
 The move toward separation was spearheaded by Mr. Les Johantgen, Mr. Charles Brudigan and Mr. Ernest Ertl, among others.
 Residents held a meeting on April 14, 1944, to discuss separation from Plymouth.
-The first referendum on this separation was duly recorded on April 24th of the same year.
+The first referendum on this separation was duly recorded on April 24 of the same year.